School and childcare updates: Coronavirus

 My child normally travels to school or college by train.
 Will they still be able to use rail services?

-Local train operators are working to a reduced timetable but the number of services is expected to increase from September so it is best to double check when services are running.
+Local train services are operating and we advise people to check for the times that services are running.
 Anyone aged 11 or older is required to wear a face covering on trains and other public transport unless they are exempt on medical grounds confirmed by their doctor.

 You can find further information, including advice on travelling by train and links to local operators, at www.nexus.org.uk/covid-secure/rail.